 The most recent TMP was adopted in 2014, and is built on more than 20 years of consistent policy direction that has focused on safety, providing access to all users, reducing greenhouse gas (GHG) emissions and integrating with regional transportation developments.
 The TMP is organized around five focus areas, Complete Streets, Regional Travel, Transportation Demand Management, Funding, and Sustainability.

 2018-2019 Transportation Master Plan Update

-The 2018-2019 TMP Update page is your resource for all of the latest information on this process, including latest events and outreach opportunities.
+This will be your resource for all of the latest information on this process, including latest events and outreach opportunities.

 Previous TMP Update Files